 As much good work went into the Earthsim project, two of the original developers have been resurrecting the project with a new engine.
-The new Earthsim consists of a simulation engine and a land editor.
+The new Earthsim consists of a simulation engine, a land editor and a game.

 Aim Of The Game – Build a resilient ecosystem and keep it alive through various levels.